jmrnilsson/brewtool/README.md

 # brewtool

 ## Description
-Application for monitoring temperature for brewing.
+Application for monitoring brewing temperature when brewing beer or really just anything.
 It also provides a calculator and has a log thingy.
-It intended to be used with an Arduino.
-It does include a fake daemon that "simulate" temperature changes and that sends over websockets.
+It is intended to be used with an Arduino, but does include a fake daemon that "simulate" temperature changes and that sends over websockets.

 ## Simplified setup
 To simulate temperature reading start express and socket.io browser into the "server" folder and type: